quddusyo/BlogIt/README.md

 # BlogIt

-Blog-It is a free social networking site where users broadcast short posts about ones journey into tech, or tips and tricks about computer relted technologies.
+Blog-It is a free social networking site where users broadcast short posts about ones journey into tech, or tips and tricks about computer related technologies.

 for the project you will need the following: